Colonial-Dev/satpaper/README.md

 - Meteosat 9 (Africa, Middle East, India, Central Asia)
 - Meteosat 10 (Atlantic Ocean, Africa, Europe)

+It's also possible to specify a custom background image, if desired.

 ## Warning - Data Usage
 Satpaper downloads satellite imagery at the highest available resolution and downscales it to fit your specifications.
 The exact download size varies depending on which satellite you are using and the image contents, but it's typically in the ballpark of twenty megabytes.